 - BEST OVERALL: Magshion Bamboo Tall Plant Stand Pot Holder

-- BEST BANG FOR THE BUCK: Lewondr Potted Plant Stand, 3 Pack
+- BEST BUDGET: Lewondr Potted Plant Stand, 3 Pack

 - BEST MODERN: Kate and Laurel Finn Tri-Level Metal Plant Stand